Wake Family Law

 grandparents rights in North Carolina

-In some cases, grandparents may need to seek legal assistance to secure their right to visitation or changes in a family’s circumstances may necessitate seeking custody or adoption of the grandchild/grandchildren by the grandparents.
+In some situations, grandparents may need legal assistance to obtain visitation rights or, due to changes in a family’s circumstances, may need to pursue custody or even adoption of their grandchild or grandchildren.

 Grandparents’ Rights in North Carolina